-It’s only a short 3-4 kilometers to reach Squamish from The Chief but unfortunately this section of road is a challenge for cyclists.
+It’s only a short three to four kilometres to reach Squamish from The Chief but unfortunately this section of road is a challenge for cyclists.
 The wide shoulder disappears and doesn’t reappear until you get through the town.
 Exercise extreme caution is you elect to continue through here.
 Squamish bills itself as the Outdoor Recreation Capital of Canada.

 It’s another 59 kms to reach Whistler from Squamish.
 Along the way there are many opportunities to hike and even swim in the summer.
 Alice Lake is a very popular destination as is Brandywine Falls, 34 kms north of Squamish.
 Stunning views of the Tantalus Range greet you as you get closer to Whistler.
 There are a number of pullouts along the highway so you can fully appreciate the view.